How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 Of course, Sarah had questions about the no data migration and “archive in place” strategy, especially around reporting and user access.
 Understandable, especially since no data migration sounds like a halfway strategy when considering a redesign.
 With assurances that we could set up permission sets to allow users view only access to historical data and explaining the short-term pain that will be felt in reporting across the old and new systems, we prepared for the next steps.

 This kind of flexibility makes it possible to move forward within the real life constraints of organizational priorities.
 It meant that for a period of time, for programs that already existed on Apricot, we would have to pull from two data sets to get a complete picture for all youth.

 While not ideal, the short-term pain of split data sets was significantly less than the potential data migration cost.
-And today…over twelve months later, it worked and is still working for us.
+And today…over eighteen months later, it worked and is still working for us.

 There is no making light of the decision we made to invest in redesign.
 Our team held multiple meetings, there was lots of back and forth, and we had to be honest about what we wanted long-term for the organization.
-In the end, we prioritized our data system and outcomes measurement objectives.
+In the end, we prioritized our outcomes measurement objectives and the data system.
 There were three takeaways.

 #1 – Define what’s what

 It is best to get a clear picture of what’s what in order to make informed decisions on next steps.

 It is understandable to be skeptical of assessments.
 Most assessments sit on the shelf, aren’t acted upon, and waste valuable resources.
 That’s why we simplify the overall assessment into three steps.